 What is depression?

-Depression is a common mood disorder, which has a negative impact on the way a person thinks, feels and acts.
-It affects their ability to function in everyday life and can have a significant impact on not only on them, but also those around them.
+Depression is a common mood disorder, which has a negative impact on the way you think, feel and act.
+It can affect your ability to function in everyday life and can also have a significant impact on you and those around you.

 Types of depression

 Depression is also known as major depressive disorder or clinical depression.
-In addition to this type of depression, there are also several other subtypes or types of depressive disorders including:
+There are also several other subtypes or types of depressive disorders including:

 - Atypical depression (major depression or dysthymia with atypical features) - is a type of major depressive disorder that is associated with atypical symptoms of depression.